Vape shop: Prevalence

+A vape shop in Huntington, West Virginia.

 Vape shops are becoming increasingly popular.
 Over the few years leading up to 2018, vape shops have proliferated in a number of countries such as the US, at retail locations, as well as online.
 Over the few years leading up to 2015, vape shops have increased in a number of countries.
 As of 2015, vape shops are commonly found in Nova Scotia.
 In 2013, online search engine searches on vape shops surpassed searches on e-cigarettes.
 The markup of e-cigarettes as high as 200–400% may play a role in the prevalence of vape shops.
 Worldwide, retailers have sold millions of devices.
 Around a third of all sales of e-cigarette products take place in vape shops.
 In 2017, vape shops were believed to produce the highest sales for the e-cigarette market.
 For the UK in 2018, retailer vape shops were the most prevalence point of purchase, with above 40% of sales.